 Paluma to Wallaman Falls Trail

-The Townsville region welcomed a record 1.4 million domestic overnight visitors in the year ending March 2019, a 31.9% increase compared to the same period a year ago.
+Prior to the COVID-19 pandemic the Townsville region was experiencing significant growth in tourism with a record 1.4 million domestic overnight visitors in the year ending March 2019, a 31.9% increase compared to the previous 12 month period.
 The Queensland Government is supporting the future of the region through sustainable growth, protecting the environment and delivering new ecotourism experiences for visitors.

 About the Paluma to Wallaman Falls Trail

-- representatives of the three Traditional Owner groups — Gugu Badhun, Nywaigi, Warrgamay
+- Traditional Owner groups — GuGu Badhun, Warrgamay

-- representative of the local councils — Townsville, Charters Towers and Hinchinbrook
+- Local councils — Townsville, Charters Towers and Hinchinbrook

 - Townsville Enterprise Limited.

-The proposed Paluma to Wallaman Falls Trail would complement the region’s diverse portfolio of natural attractions including beaches, rainforest, islands and the Great Barrier Reef.
-The Paluma to Wallaman Falls would be delivered as a Traditional Owner cultural product which would offer visitors a unique opportunity to experience a deep cultural immersion through learning the Dreamtime history of the region while walking the trails that have existed for thousands of years.
+The strategic business case confirmed the feasibility of the concept trail alignment and tourism opportunity and recommends a staged approach to its delivery.
+The proposed Paluma to Wallaman Falls Trail would complement the region’s diverse portfolio of natural attractions including beaches, rainforest, islands, and the Great Barrier Reef.
+However, of greatest importance in viability and success of the trail is that it is delivered as a Traditional Owner cultural product which would offer visitors a unique opportunity to experience a deep cultural immersion through learning the Dreamtime history of the region while walking the Trails that have existed for thousands of years.

 - Create sustainable employment and business opportunities for Traditional Owners